 Eight to ten days in Idaho can be a lot to spare, so if you don’t find yourself with that much time away from your home base, try pairing down this itinerary down to either the Boise-Stanley or Boise-Coeur d’Alene routes.

 This Idaho road trip does make a few notable omissions in order to create a road trip that makes sense and doesn’t backtrack too much.
 The most obvious omission is Shoshone Falls, one of the most beautiful waterfalls in all of Idaho.

 If you want to add that to your itinerary, add it after your trip to Ketchum and Sun Valley, but be prepared to spend more time getting back to your next stop, Stanley, if you do so.

 If you have more like two weeks in Idaho for a road trip, you can add on Craters of the Moon National Monument & Preserve (a stunning lunar-like landscape) on your way back from Shoshone Falls, or you could also head to Idaho Falls, a fun and funky city located along the Snake River.
 From Idaho Falls to Stanley, it’s 3.5 hours, where you can continue this itinerary.

 What to Pack for an Idaho Road Trip

-I’ve created a full road trip packing list here, which you may want to peruse before heading out on your trip!
+I’ve created a full packing list for a USA road trip here, which you may want to peruse before heading out on your trip!

 Phone Mount & Car Charger